GAM-team/GAM/docs/GamUpdates.md

 See [Downloads-Installs](https://github.com/taers232c/GAMADV-XTD3/wiki/Downloads-Installs) for Windows or other options, including manual installation

+### 6.79.03

+Added column|field `assignedToUnknown` to `gam print|show admins` that will be True when the API `assignedTo` value can not be converted to an email address; it will be False when the email address is determinable.

 ### 6.79.02

 Updated `gam print admins` to handle the following error that occurs when a service account admin no longer exists.